| Previous Page | Next Page | Index

 5-29 Oct 1813 Milford, Eagle, Bacchante, Wizard and Mermaid involved in actions in and off the port of Triest.

-Portsmouth 18 Apr 1814 Released from quarantine and sailed for the Downs.
+Portsmouth 18 Apr 1814 Released from quarantine and departed for the Downs.

 3 May 1814 Reports suggest that she is to be paid off at Chatham.